quickwit-oss/quickwit/docs/reference/es_compatible_api.md

-In order to facilitate migrations and integrations with existing tools, Quickwit offers a Elasticsearch/Opensearch compatible API.
+In order to facilitate migrations and integrations with existing tools, Quickwit offers an Elasticsearch/Opensearch compatible API.
 This API is incomplete.
 This page lists the available features and endpoints.

 ## Supported endpoints